 - General degree detached keywords (ex: MBA, Bachelor of Science)

-- Degree specific (ex: Criminal Justice)
+- Degree-specific (ex: Criminal Justice)

-- Relevant academic or school related keywords (ex: graduate school, cost of MBA)
+- Relevant academic or school-related keywords (ex: graduate school, cost of MBA)

 For each bucket, measure all metrics independently and set up individual performance goals.
 If you want to make an impact, you can take this data and develop unique bidding, messaging, landing pages and other unique strategies for each keyword bucket.

-TIP #2: Measure leads for contact rate AND calculate cost per lead goals for each tactic based on cost per quality contact
+TIP #2: Measure leads for contact rate AND calculate the cost per lead goals for each tactic based on cost per quality contact

 Ultimately your campaigns must deliver the highest quality prospective students across all media channels.
 An online user might fill out a submission lead form, but that doesn’t guarantee or translate to an on-campus visit, meeting with an academic advisor or filling out an application.